Schäffer affair: Defeat and surrender

 On Schäffer forever left Hawaii for Guangzhou, courtesy of his former patient captain Isaiah Lewis.
 Between sixty and one hundred Russians and Aleuts from the Kadyak were left stranded on Oahu until the spring of 1818.
 Schäffer reached Macau where he received support from Anders Ljungstedt, a Swede who occasionally worked for the RAC.
 Ljungstedt arranged for Schäffer to travel to Rio de Janeiro, and from there he would embark to Europe.
-During his brief stay in Rio, Schäffer obtained an audience with princess Maria Leopoldina, and presented his unique collection of natural exhibits from the Hawaii.
-The princess, who soon became Empress of Brazil, remembered the gift and remained a supporter of Schäffer in his Brazilian ventures.

 Aftermath

 The "Hawaiian spectacular performed by Doctor Schäffer" cost the Russian-American Company between 200,000 and 230,000 rubles.
 The economic waste caused by Schäffer has been noted, with Americans profiting by supplying Russian America from Hawaii while the RAC was unable to exert control over the islands.
 The RAC left substantial supplies on Kauai and the managers in Sitka seriously considered sending another armed expedition to repossess them.

 The Board of the Company in Saint Petersburg received the first news of the Hawaiian affair in the spring of 1817 and on March 22 (April 3) instructions were sent to Baranov to dismiss Schäffer as soon as he completed his mission.
 The board openly distrusted the German and feared the international complications that could hurt the core business.
 Schäffer's victorious reports of his treaty with Kuamualii were delivered to Saint Petersburg in August, and around the same time European newspapers picked up rumors of Russian expansion in the Pacific.
 The directors of the Company now considered supporting Schäffer, but government approval depended on the opinion of foreign minister Karl Nesselrode who in turn relied on the opinion of Count von Lieven, the ambassador in London.